“Oh you work for yourself? That must be so great! I’d love to work for myself…”

 Sorry?
 Money?
 What’s that?

 I joke, I joke.
 But honestly, there are a lot of costs I didn’t factor in with becoming self-employed.
-There’s liability insurance, indemnity insurance, there’s the taxes (oh, you would not believe the taxes…).
-There are equipment costs, equipment insurance costs, editing software costs, client management software costs, music licensing costs, PayPal fees, card fees, drone license fees.
+There’s liability insurance, indemnity insurance, there’s the taxes.
+There are equipment costs, equipment insurance costs, editing software costs, client management software costs, music licensing costs, card fees, drone license fees.

 If I’m ill, or get injured, I’m not making any money.
 I recently saw a Facebook post by a photographer who had broken her wrist, and was therefore unable to use a camera.
 She had to hire people to cover her weddings for the entirety of June and July – the two most important months for any wedding vendor!